The Higher Institute of Computer Technology

 CCTT is known by its discipline and strict admission requirements.
 To be accepted in the institute, one need to take qualifying courses and set for entrance exams.
 The institute alumni have good reputation in the local technology market and research institutions and some of them holds sensitive positions in the government.

 Programs of Study

-The institute offers four years B.SC degree in the following fields:
+The college offers four years B.SC degree in the following fields: